 A: Contact your veterinarian to find out what shampoo you should use to kill the bed bugs on your pet.
 A dog shampoo for bed bugs may be harmful if used on a cat.
 Most likely, your pet will be bitten at night, and then the bed bugs will go and hide during the day while they digest the blood.
 So during the day, you may not clearly see the bugs, but you will see the bite marks and your pet will be scratching the bites.

 Q: What else should I do if I find bed bugs on my pet or in his bedding?

 A: Wash your pet’s bedding, toys and anything plush he comes in contact with.
 Look for tell tale signs of the bugs, such as fecal stains that will not flake off and will smear if wiped with a damp cloth, to determine if an area is infested.

 A: Bed bugs will die in heat of 120 degrees Fahrenheit if they are exposed for 10-20 minutes.
 The dryer is a good source of this heat.
 Items that can’t be laundered can be wrapped in clear plastic and placed outside all day on a hot, sunny day.
 Cold will also kill bed bugs, but a temperature below 32 degrees must be maintained for several days.
 Some pest control services use steam or freezing followed by immediate vacuuming, however if the bugs are hiding deep in crevasses they may be missed.

 Q: Can my dog catch bed bugs from other dogs that are playing in the dog park?

 A: Since bugs feed at night and hide during the day, you would likely not be able to tell if a dog is infested simply by looking at them.
-However, bed bugs could be hiding in a dog’s fur and fall onto another dog during play.
+However, in rare cases, bed bugs could be hiding in a dog’s fur and fall onto another dog during play.